 The Master of Science in Communication program provides concentrations in Advertising, Interpersonal and Organizational Communication, Mass Communication, and Public Relations.
 The department offers two tracks for each concentration: The academic track is finalized with a thesis, while the professional track is finalized with a professional project (for example: a documentary video or public relations campaign) and comprehensive exams.
 Regardless of which track students follow, the program offers students the opportunity for a blend of communication theory and hands on practical application courses.

 Department of Communication Website

 Visit the Department of Communication website for more information about the Master of Science in Communication program.

 For application deadlines, application materials, and more, visit the Graduate School's application information page.

 Start your graduate career in communication!
 Apply today »

 In addition to the general Graduate School Application Materials, you must also submit:

 - All applicants should submit a writing sample.

-- Applicants interested in a graduate assistantship (GA) should submit an online GA application at http://tinyurl.com/ULDeptCommGAapplication.
+- Applicants interested in a graduate assistantship (GA) should submit an assistantship application through their application portal.

 For the fall, international student applications and graduate assistant applications are due March 1.